Skip to main content

 The programme is structured so that students have the opportunity to broaden and deepen their understanding of mechanical design engineering, modern materials application and advanced manufacturing technology.
-The programme is built on a comprehensive use of advanced computer-based mechanical engineering design analysis and problem solving using cutting-edge technologies such as finite elements analysis (FEA), computational fluid dynamics (CFD) and mechanism design analysis and control.
-The programme enables students to also gain the management and business skills necessary to take on leadership roles in major engineering projects.
+It is built on a comprehensive use of advanced computer-based mechanical engineering design analysis and problem solving using cutting-edge technologies such as finite elements analysis (FEA), computational fluid dynamics (CFD) and mechanism design analysis and control.
+Students are also able to gain the management and business skills necessary to take on leadership roles in major engineering projects.

 The course is delivered with the support of external industrial speakers who bring their experience into the classroom so that students can learn how real problems can be solved using the techniques they have learned in the lectures.
-Throughout the course innovative teaching methods, with the aid of a virtual learning platform, will be used inside and outside the classroom to enhance the students learning experience.
+Innovative teaching methods, with the aid of a virtual learning platform, are used inside and outside the classroom to enhance the students' learning experience.

-One of the main features of the course is that many of its subject materials are highly research oriented and taught by active and internationally recognised research academics in the Faculty.
-This provides the students with additional opportunity to deepen their subject interest by selecting a research based project dissertation.
+One of the main features of the course is that many of its subject materials are highly research oriented and taught by active and internationally-recognised research academics in the Faculty.
+This gives students the additional opportunity to deepen their subject interest by selecting a research based project dissertation.

 Please note that this is an indicative list of modules and is not intended as a definitive list.